Catherine the Great: Early life

-Catherine was born on 2 May 1729 in the Castle of the Dukes of Pomerania, Stettin, Province of Pomerania, Kingdom of Prussia, as Princess Sophia Augusta Frederica (or Sophie Auguste Friederike) von Anhalt-Zerbst-Dornburg.
+Catherine was born on 2 May 1729 as Princess Sophie Auguste Friederike von Anhalt-Zerbst-Dornburg, in the city of Stettin (now known as Szczecin) within the Province of Pomerania in the Kingdom of Prussia.
+She was delivered in her family's residence in the neoclassical building at the current 1 Farna Street (then Große Domstraße 1), where she resided for the first few years of her life, before her family moved to the Ducal Castle in Stettin.
 Her mother was Joanna Elisabeth of Holstein-Gottorp.
 Her father, Christian August, Prince of Anhalt-Zerbst, belonged to the ruling German family of Anhalt.
-He failed to become the duke of Courland and Semigallia and, at the time of his daughter's birth, he held the rank of a Prussian general in his capacity as governor of the city of Stettin.
+He failed to become the Duke of Courland and Semigallia and, at the time of his daughter's birth, he held the rank of a Prussian general in his capacity as governor of the city of Stettin.
 However, because her second cousin Charles Peter Ulrich converted to Eastern Orthodox Christianity, her mother's brother, Adolf Frederick, became the heir to the Swedish throne and two of her first cousins, Gustav III and Charles XIII, became Kings of Sweden.

 In accordance with the prevailing custom among the ruling dynasties of Germany, she received her education chiefly from a French governess and from tutors.
 According to her memoirs, Sophie was considered a tomboy and trained herself to master a sword.

 Catherine found her childhood to be uneventful; she once wrote to her correspondent Baron Grimm, "I see nothing of interest in it".
 Although Sophie was born a princess, her family had little money; her rise to power was supported by her mother Joanna's wealthy relatives, who were both nobles and royal relations.
 The more than 300 sovereign entities of the Holy Roman Empire, many of them small and powerless, made for a highly competitive political system in which the various princely families competed for advantages over one another, often by way of political marriages.

 For smaller German princely families, an advantageous marriage was one of the best means of advancing their interests.
 To improve the position of her house, Sophie was groomed throughout her childhood to become the wife of a powerful ruler.
 In addition to her native German, Sophie became fluent in French, the lingua franca of European elites in the 18th century.
 The young Sophie received the standard education for an 18th-century German princess, concentrating on etiquette, French, and Lutheran theology.

-In 1739, when Catherine was 10, she met her second cousin who would later become her future husband and Peter III of Russia.
+In 1739, when Sophie was 10, she met her second cousin who would later become her husband and Peter III of Russia.
 She later wrote that she immediately found Peter detestable and that she stayed at one end of the castle and Peter at the other.
 She disliked his pale complexion and his fondness for alcohol.